microsoftgraph/security-api-solutions/Samples/MISP/README.md

 # MISP to Microsoft Graph Security Script
-MISP Graph Script provides clients with MISP instances to migrate threat indicators to the Microsoft Graph Security API.
+The script provides clients with MISP instances to migrate threat indicators to the Microsoft Graph Security API.

 For more information on MISP visit https://www.misp-project.org/